 The film is a simple line-animation directed by Don Hertzfeldt.
 His prior film was called Rejected.
 It’s Such A Beautiful Day has been on and off Netflix, not sure what’s happening there.
 Magnolia is another movie that comes to mind after I saw this one.
 This film is not for everyone, it’s highly philosophical in nature with a well-written narrative.
 However, you are going to have to accept the plain animation which is central to the film.
 This is not a very detailed article.
-In a nutshell, let’s take a look at It’s Such A Beautiful Day’s meaning.
+In a nutshell, let’s take a look at It’s Such A Beautiful Day’s meaning; spoilers ahead.

 It’s Such A Beautiful Day: Analysis